nicolezattarin/COVID19-Italy-phase2-enriched-dataset/README.md

 - [Presidenza del Consiglio dei Ministri - Dipartimento della Protezione Civile](https://github.com/pcm-dpc)

 ### Introduction
-From November on, in Italy, the spread of COVID-19 pandemic made necessary to introduce restrictions, in order to reduce the impact of this disease on public health.
+From November 2020  in Italy, the spread of COVID-19 pandemic made necessary to introduce restrictions, in order to reduce the impact of this disease on public health.

 ## Datasets